The Euclidean Algorithm

 Let's fix the first GCD:

-The rest of division A and B is also divisible by GCD
+- The remainder of the division of A and B is also divisible by GCD

 A = p * B + q, p and q are integers